llefaucheur/GRAPH_INTERPRETER/stream_doc/Interpreter.md

 The following use-cases can be combined to create a new use-case:

 1. Router, deinterleaving, interleaving, channels recombination: the input arc data is processed deinterleaved, and the output arc is the result of recombination of any input arc.
-Audio example with two stereo input arcs using 5ms and 10ms frame lengths, recombined to create a stereo stream interleaved output using the left channel from the first arc and the left channel of the second arc.
+Audio example with two stereo input arcs using 5ms and 12ms frame lengths, recombined to create a stereo stream interleaved output using 20ms frame length, the left channel from the first arc and the left channel of the second arc.

 2. Router and mixer with smoothed gain control: the output arc data can result from the weighted mix of input arcs.
 The applied gain can be changed on the fly.
 The slope of the time taken to the desired gain is controlled.
 Audio example: a mono output arc is computed from the combination of two stereo input arc, by mixing the four input channels with a factor 0.25 applied in the mixer.

 3. Router and raw data conversion.
 The raw formats can be converted to any other format in this list : int16, int32, int64, float16, float32, float64.

 4. Router and sampling-rate conversion of isochronous streams (input streams have a determined and independent sampling-rate).
-Audio example: input streams sampled at 44100Hz is converter to 48000Hz.
+Audio example: input streams sampled at 44100Hz is converted to 48000Hz + 0.026Hz for drift compensation.
 The sampling-rate information, and all the details of the arc's data format, is shared by the graph scheduler during the reset phase of the nodes.

 5. Router and conversion of asynchronous streams using time-stamps to an isochronous stream with a determined sampling-rate.
 Motion sensor example: an accelerometer is sampled at 200Hz (5ms period)  with +/- 1ms jitter sampling time uncertainty.
-The samples are provided with an accurate time-stamp in float32 format for time differences between samples (or float64 for absolute time reference to Jan 1st 2025).
+The samples are provided with an accurate time-stamp in float32 format of time differences between samples (or float64 for absolute time reference to Jan 1st 2025).
 The output samples are delivered resampled at 410Hz with no jitter.

 6. Router of data needing a time synchronization at sample or frame level.
 In this use-case the node waits the input samples are arriving within a time window before delivering an output frame.
-Example with motor control and the capture of current and voltage on two input arcs: it is important to send a time-synchronized pairs of data.
+Example with motor control and the capture of current and voltage on two input arcs: it is important to send time-synchronized pairs of data.
 The command [node_script “index”](node_script-"index") is used to call a script checking the arrival of current and voltage with their respective time-stamps (logged in the arc descriptors), the scripts check the arrival of data within a time and release execution of the router when conditions are met.

 7. Router of streams generated from different threads.
 The problem is to avoid on multiprocessing devices one channel to be delivered to the final mixer ahead and desynchronized from the others.
-This problem is solved with an external script like in the use-case 6.
+This problem is solved with an external script controlling the system time like in the use-case 6.